How often are the service intervals on my lease vehicle?

-Some parts, such as oil and brake pads need checking more regularly than others, such as the fuel filter and spark plugs.
-Every car is different, so you should check your manufacturer's handbook to find out the required 'service intervals' and what needs replacing when on your vehicle.
+As every car is different, it is important you check your manufacturer's handbook to find out the required 'service intervals' are for your vehicle and what parts need replacing when.
 If you do not have your manufacturer's handbook to hand, you can visit the manufacturer’s website for further information or call your local dealership who will be able to advise you.

 If you do not have your manufacturer's handbook to hand, you can visit the manufacturer’s website for further information.
 Click on the links below to find out the service intervals for a particular car manufacturer.

 You are advised to go to a local main dealer to have your vehicle serviced.
-Nowadays most manufactures websites have a dealer locator search engine so you just need to put your postcode and you have a list of the nearest local dealer.
+Nowadays most manufactures websites have a dealer locator search engine so you just need to enter your postcode to filter through a list of your nearest local dealers.

 Still have a burning question about servicing that we haven’t answered?
-Post your question in the box below and we’ll be happy to help.
+Call Nationwide Vehicle Contracts on 0345 811 9595 (option 4) and we’ll be happy to help.